t | one(t) | identity(t) | exp(t) | sin(t) | pnorm(t) |

 The table above is a collection of four vectors: \(\vec{\mathtt t}\), \(\vec{\mathtt{ one(t)}}\), \(\vec{\mathtt{identity(t)}}\), and \(\vec{\mathtt{g(t)}}\).
 Each of those vectors has 51 components.
 In math-speak, we can say that the vectors are “embedded in a 51-dimensional space.”

 In the table, the function output is tabulated only for select, discrete values of the input.
 Such discreteness is not a fundamental problem.
-Interpolation techniques such as that described in Section 7.5 enable evaluation of the function for a continuous input.
+Interpolation techniques (Section 7.4) enable evaluation of the function for a continuous input.

 A collection of vectors, such as the one displayed in the previous table, is called a matrix.
 Each vector in a matrix must have the same number of components.